Dialectical Behaviour Therapy (DBT) for the treatment of Borderline Personality Disorder

 Untreated BPD leads to escalation in the behaviours described above, frequently resulting in serious self-harm, overdose and suicide.
 The rate of suicide in individuals with BPD is 8-10% which is 400 times higher than the general population.

 DBT comprises a mixture of group based skills training and individual therapy.
 Groups are always facilitated by two experienced therapists.

 - Emotion regulation

 - Interpersonal effectiveness skills

 Emotion regulation skills enable patients to moderate distressed emotional states and to understand moods and emotions more effectively.
 Distress tolerance skills enable patients to make sense of and manage crisis situations rather than ‘act out’ their emotions in old, destructive ways.
-Interpersonal effectiveness (a little like assertion skills) provide skills to help maintain positive relationships and limit interpersonal conflict which is often the cause of intense emotions.
-Mindfulness, the skill of observing one’s self and environment in the moment and non-judgementally, is fundamental to DBT as it underpins all the other skills.
+Interpersonal effectiveness (a little like assertion skills) provides skills to help maintain positive relationships and limit interpersonal conflict, which is often the cause of intense emotions.
+Mindfulness, the skill of observing oneself and environment in the moment and non-judgementally, is fundamental to DBT as it underpins all the other skills.

 What makes DBT different?